Tara Polar Station

-Tara Polar Station is a French drifting scientific base aimed for Arctic Ocean expeditions and operated by the Tara Oceans Foundation and its collaborators.
+Tara Polar Station is a French drifting scientific research platform designed for long-term expeditions in the Arctic Ocean, operated by the Tara Ocean Foundation and its collaborators.

 Development

 The station is financed and designed by the Tara Foundation and was built in Cherbourg, France, from May 2023 to April 2025, after 5 years of design.
-It was baptized in Lorient, France, on 24 April 2025.
+It was christened in Lorient, France, on 24 April 2025.
 The project has its origins in the Arctic expedition of the schooner Tara, conducted between September 2006 and January 2008.

 Design

 The station was designed by the architect Oliver Petit and will be able to work in temperatures down to -52 C. It has a length of 26 m, a width of 16 m, and it can accommodate a crew of 12 people in winter and up to 20 people in summer.
 Its hull is made from 20-mm-thick aluminium sheets.
 The station has a 1.6 m diameter moon pool, which can be used for underwater sampling using CTD-rosette, remotely operated vehicles, and autonomous underwater vehicles.
 The ship has a living area of 400 square meters and is divided into four levels: (1) bridge deck with wheelhouse and captain’s office, (2) main deck with entryway, sickbay, sauna, galley, and mess, (3) lower deck with twelve crew cabins and six laboratories, and (4) lower deck with auxiliary compartment (diesel and kerosene storage) and the engine/propulsion room.
 The station is equipped with solar panels, a wind turbine, and biodiesel generators.